hematy61/learning/learningMatrial/Java/04-integers.md

 }
 ```

+When you use `(int) floatVal`, you are performing an explicit type cast from `float` to `int`.
+This means you are specifically instructing the compiler to convert the `float` value to an `int`, even if this might result in loss of precision.

+In contrast, an implicit cast is when the compiler automatically converts one data type to another without you having to specify it.
+For example, assigning an `int` value to a `float` variable is an implicit cast because the `int` is automatically converted to `float` without any additional syntax.

 **Overflow:**
-If a larger value is implicitly converted to a smaller data type, it can cause overflow.
+If a larger value is converted to a smaller data type, it can cause overflow.
 For example:

 ```java {cmd run_on_save}
 class Main {